cantikapf/IR-study-companion/_chapters/044-regionalism-in-southeast-asia-asean-community/030-establishment-asean.md

 Realizing the ASEAN Community vision requires commitment from all member states as well as engagement with stakeholders across sectors.
 ASEAN has become an important platform for member states to manage relations, pursue shared interests, and elevate the region’s voice in global affairs.
 While challenges remain, ASEAN has and will continue to play a vital role in Southeast Asia's development story.

 ---

+---

+### Interactive Learning
+{% include flashcards.html term1="ASEAN" def1="Association of Southeast Asian Nations regional cooperation organization" term2="Bangkok Declaration" def2="Founding document establishing ASEAN in 1967" term3="ASEAN Community" def3="Integrated regional bloc of ASEAN member states" term4="Non-interference" def4="ASEAN principle of not interfering in member states' internal affairs" %}

+### Knowledge Check
+{% include quiz.html id="quiz_030_establishment_asean" question="What was the primary goal of establishing ASEAN in 1967?" opt1="To promote economic growth only" opt2="To ensure regional peace and stability" opt3="To counter external threats and promote unity" opt4="To establish a single market and production base" correct="2" %}